- Current students

 Please note: This programme requires you to have regular access to a dog for the duration of the programme.
 The application process also involves a dog interview to ensure a safe and effective learning environment for you and your dog.

-With growing public and legislative interest concerning the management of animals (dogs in particular), canine-related industries are on the lookout for work-ready graduates.
+With growing public and legislative interest concerning the management of animals (dogs in particular), the industry is on the lookout for work-ready graduates.
 Study the New Zealand Certificate in Animal Management (Canine Behaviour and Training) and you’ll develop the technical and transferable skills needed to work in canine-related industries.

-You’ll also develop a broad understanding of the anatomy and husbandry of a range of animals which will enable you to provide them with general care.
+You’ll also gain a broad understanding of the anatomy and husbandry of a range of animals which enables you to provide them with general care.

-- A hands-on approach focused on practical experience in many aspects of canine obedience and training
+- A hands-on approach focusing on practical experience in many aspects of canine obedience and training

-- Extensive practical training in Unitec’s on-campus dog agility and fenced “off-leash” areas, and fieldwork in selected off-campus environments
+- Extensive practical training in our on-campus dog agility and fenced “off-leash” areas, as well as field work in selected off-campus environments

 - Self-selected placement(s) in the canine industry